Samuel-Batubo/SupervisedLearning/README.md

+## SUPERVISED LEARNING

-This repository contains projects on supervised learning from Regression to classification.
+This main objective of the repository is to provide solutions to supervised learning projects, algorithms and srticles from Regression to classification.